How to Win a TOLATA claim on a property following separation

 Can family lawyers help with TOLATA claims?

-It is advisable to seek legal advice and guidance when considering a TOLATA claim.
+It is advisable to seek legal advice and guidance when considering a TOLATA claim, as legal support is crucial for navigating TOLATA claims and related property disputes.
 By approaching family lawyers, you may be able to resolve your matter surrounding your property without the need of going through court.
 At Kabir Family Law, our family lawyers will be able to advise you from the outset as to whether you own the property as joint tenants or tenants in common.
-We can also assist you with attempting to reach an amicable settlement with your partner and advise you how to ensure your rights are protected as an unmarried partner. where this fails or you are unable to reach an amicable agreement then we can assist you and guide you through proceeding with a TOLATA claim through the courts and the legal route.
+We can also assist you with attempting to reach an amicable settlement with your partner and advise you how to ensure your rights are protected as an unmarried partner.
+Where this fails or you are unable to reach an amicable agreement, then we can assist you and guide you through proceeding with a TOLATA claim through the courts and the legal route.

 Our specialist family lawyers at Kabir Family Law can provide you with advice on completing your claim form through to assisting you with completing your particulars of claim.
 We can review your information and instructions and assist you in making sure you clearly provide the information needed to obtain your rights.